A Brief Glimpse into Accumulative Swing Index

 - Positive value – uptrend

-- Negative value – downtrend
+- A negative value – downtrend

 - Trend line breakout – It validates the breakthrough of the cost chart.

 When the long-term trend is upside, the ASI has a positive value; if it is down, then it appears as a negative value.
-On the other hand, during the sideways of the changing market, then ASI indicators lies between positive and negative value.
+On the other hand, during the sideways of the changing market, then ASI indicators lie between positive and negative value.
 ASI is mainly used to confirm or else deny the trend line breakouts.